 How Do “Buy Now, Pay Later” Options Impact Fraud & Chargebacks?

-“Buy now, pay later,” commonly abbreviated to BNPL, is perhaps the hottest topic in payments right now.
+The “Buy now pay later” model, commonly abbreviated to "BNPL," is perhaps the hottest topic in payments right now.
 With so much talk surrounding this new payment option, you might be wondering how it works—more specifically, how it fits into the larger payments ecosystem.
 For instance, how do you manage buy now, pay later fraud?
 Are there unique risks associated with BNPL fraud and chargebacks?

 In this post, we’ll take a quick look at the ins and outs of BNPL commerce.
 We’ll also examine the risk posed by fraud and chargebacks, and run through everything you need to know to protect against abuse.